Streamlined Energy and Carbon Reporting

 Our services are tailored to suit your needs – whether you are an existing verification client who just needs to “top up” their reporting to cover SECR or you are being captured by this reporting requirement for the first time.

 There is a new mandatory reporting requirement; Streamlined Energy and Carbon Reporting.
-Regulations will require all “large” companies (threshold goes down to 250 employees) to include energy usage and carbon emissions data in their annual accounts filed at Companies House.
+Regulations require all "large" companies (threshold goes down to 250 employees) to include energy usage and carbon emissions data in their annual accounts filed at Companies House.
 Although this doesn’t require mandatory independent verification it would be advisable for reporters to have it checked out before going public.
 If you are one of these organizations, we can verify your reports and evidence pack before submission to the Authority, to ensure that they are correct.
-The government has confirmed this will apply to company financial years beginning on or after the 1st April 2019.
+This applies to company financial years beginning on or after the 1st April 2019.

 All large companies and Limited Liability Partnerships (LLPs) as defined under the Companies Act 2006 as meeting two of the three conditions below:

 - annual balance sheet total greater than £18m.

 The government calculates that 11,900 companies will be required to report on their carbon emissions under these new regulations.

 Note that the eligibility requirements are slightly different to those under the ESOS requirements.
 They both apply to roughly the same number of firms, although they do not wholly overlap, which may create some confusion.
 Some firms will be covered by one but not the other..

 Companies using 40,000 kWh or less of energy in the 12-month reporting period will be exempt, as will those unquoted companies where 'it is not practical to obtain information'.

 Businesses must publish the following information in their Directors' Report for each financial year: